 Here, the MUPS formulation defines a content uniformity with an excellent taste masking at pH 7 (as a measure for the oral cavity) and fast dissolution at pH 1 (representing conditions in the stomach).
 Figure 3 shows the evaluation of taste masking and dissolution efficiency tests, where the dissolution at pH 7 remains less than 10 % after 10 minutes, and a desired dissolution at pH 1 with a drug release better than 85 % after 30 minutes.

-Taste masking and modification is crucial for costumer compliance in pediatric and geriatric applications.
+Taste masking and modification is crucial for costumer compliance in paediatric and geriatric applications.
 Several methods are available, such as direct API coating.
-Cellets® are perfect starter cores for a successful formulation and simplify taste masking of extreme bitter APIs.
-Cellets® properties allow perfect coating abilities due to a high degree of sphericity.
-Cellets® of small sizes and narrow size distribution are applicable in MUPS tablets thanks to their low friability and excellent hardness.
+CELLETS® are perfect starter cores for a successful formulation and simplify taste masking of extreme bitter APIs.
+CELLETS® properties allow perfect coating abilities due to a high degree of sphericity.
+CELLETS® of small sizes and narrow size distribution are applicable in MUPS tablets thanks to their low friability and excellent hardness.